 I worked at a couple of companies as an engineer, started a couple of companies that did ok, and helped grow Banyan Systems (which did some amazing networking software), before finally joining Microsoft in 1990.

 My biggest accomplishment at Microsoft was helping create from scratch and grow the Server business which today is one of Microsoft’s largest businesses.
+The amazing team that did this was one of the best in the world.

 LESSON 3: MAKE SURE YOU LOVE WHAT YOU DO AND APPRECIATE EVERY SECOND.